AniketPandey25/Food-Recommendation-System/README.md

 `docker-compose down --volumes`

 # Future Work
-If the service is developed further there are a few changes that could possibly enhance its performance such as implementing some kind of caching machenism for backend and frontend and machine learning can be used to provide more accurate recommendation.
+If the service is developed further there are a few changes that could possibly enhance its performance such as implementing some kind of caching mechanism for backend and frontend and machine learning can be used to provide more accurate recommendation.

 # References
 - https://docs.mongoengine.org/apireference.html